HayiderHasan18/user-management/README.md

 npm run dev
 4. Run the Application
 Open your browser
-Go to: http://localhost:5173 (or the port shown in terminal) Register or login to start using the system
+Visit: http://localhost:5173 (or the port shown in terminal) Register or login to use the system
 🎯 Purpose

-This project was built to demonstrate full-stack development skills, including authentication, API development, and database integration using real-world architecture.
+This project was developed to demonstrate full-stack development skills, including authentication, REST API design, and database integration using a real-world architecture.

 👨‍💻 Author